sergiofgonzalez/spark-java-examples/chapter03-writing-spark-apps/005-spark-basics-cluster-ready/README.md

 $ wget http://data.githubarchive.org/2015-03-01-{0..23}.json.gz
 $ gunzip -v *
 ```
+or use `e01-spring-async-file-downloader` to download the files to your local file system.

 A sample file with employees can be found in `src/main/resources/ghEmployees.txt`.

 The application is prepared to be run locally or submitted to a cluster using `spark-submit`.
 The application requires the following arguments: